windyScripts/dev-directory/.github/PULL_REQUEST_TEMPLATE.md

 - Bug fix (non-breaking change which fixes an issue)
 - New feature (non-breaking change which adds functionality)
 - Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- This change requires a documentation update
-- This change requires an update to testing
-- Change to documentation or GitHub flows
+- Change to documentation/GitHub flows/CICD
+- Other (please specify)

 # Checklist: